The Future of Qual in our Changing Times

 Admittedly I’ve always been a fan of being physically in a room with a group of total strangers, getting them to reveal their habits and opinions on any given subject.
 It’s challenging but fun.

-Online Qual was something we did from time to time but not always our first choice.
+Online Qualitative Research was something we did from time to time but not always our first choice.
 Our new reality has meant online is the ONLY option right now and I’m starting to wonder why I was so attached to face to face…

 It’s a bit like moving from a physical book to a kindle, and I love my kindle!